zehuanli/Metasploit-Plugin-Session-Filter/README.md

 ## Important Notice

 - The "echo challenge" should under no circumstances be used as a means of authentication.
 It is effortless for an adversary to bypass the challenge and fake a "legitimate reverse shell".
-However, this plugin shouldn't add any new attack surface to your server either.
+However, it shouldn't add any new attack surface to your server either.

 - The plugin executes `echo` command on the session, which to some extent makes more noise inside the target environment in the beginning.
 So as the "auto exit" feature.

 - The plugin **might** kill an expected session, when it fails the challenge due to timeout (or other unknown reasons).
 Use at your own risk!

+- The "simple HTTP APIs" feature **will** open a port on the localhost and listen for requests to control the features for the plugin.
+Disable it if you consider it risky.
+Improvement to this feature may be posted in the future.

+## Miscs

+Fail2ban regex: `failregex = core: <HOST> failed echo challenge and got killed\.$`